cirobr/TinyMachines.jl/README.md

 A collection of tiny machine learning models for semantic image segmentation in IoT devices, written in Julia/Flux.

-Besides regular mask outputs, all models deliver their internal feature maps as outputs, which are useful for model compression through knowledge distillation.
+Besides regular mask outputs, all models deliver their internal feature maps as additional outputs, which are useful for model compression through knowledge distillation.

 ## UNet5, UNet4